puppetlabs/puppet-specifications/language/resource-api/README.md

 #### Logging and reporting

 The provider needs to signal changes, successes, and failures to the runtime environment.
 The `context` is the primary way to do this.
-It provides a single interface for technical information, including automatic processing, human readable progress, and status messages for operators.
+It provides a structured logging interface for all provider actions.
+Using this information the runtime environments can do automatic processing, emit human readable progress information, and provide status messages for operators.

-[TODO: please check that the sentence above makes sense to you.
-This is how I understood what you wrote, but I may have changed the meaning]

 ##### General messages